A Diverse List of Clients, Each Experiencing A Land Use or Zoning Challenge in New Jersey

 - A homeowner appealing the zoning officer’s issuance to her neighbor of a permit to build a fence;

 - A real estate investor wishing to stop an adjacent property owner from obtaining variance approval from the zoning board to permit the latter to build a large accessory structure on his property;

 - Various homeowner victims of Hurricane Sandy seeking municipal approvals to rebuild their homes.

-We would be happy to have an initial discussion with you about your land use or zoning issue.
-To take us up on this offer simply call 800-417-3792 or send us a message online using the form on this website.
+We would be happy to have an initial, no-charge discussion with you about your land use or zoning issue.
+To take us up on this offer simply call 800-417-3792 or send a message online using the form on this website.